Lepidoptera / Noctuidae

 What are Tomato Fruit Worms?

-When feeding on tomato fruit, they’re commonly referred to as ‘tomato fruit worm’; but when feeding on sweetcorn they’re commonly referred to as ‘corn earworm’.
-Overseas, these names describe different species, but in NZ it’s actually the same miscreant causing the trouble in both cases.
+To add to the confusion, when feeding on tomato fruit, they’re commonly referred to as ‘tomato fruit worm’; but when feeding on sweetcorn they’re commonly called ‘corn earworm’.
+Overseas, these names describe different species, but here in NZ it’s exactly the same miscreant causing the trouble in both cases.

-The caterpillars that cause the damage are the larvae of ochre-brown nocturnal moths.
-Because the moths are usually found in the tropics, their range in NZ is partly constrained by frost; but the moths are capable of long-distance flight so they rapidly expand South during warmer weather.
+The caterpillar that causes all the damage is the larva of a nondescript-looking nocturnal moth.
+Because these ochre-brown moths are usually found in the tropics, their range in NZ is partly constrained by frost.
+Unfortunately, the moths are capable of long-distance flight so they'll rapidly expand South during periods of warm weather.

-Caterpillars range in colour from light green, to red, to almost black and often have light stripes along their back and sides.
-Tomato fruit worm pupates below ground to get through the winter, emerging as adult moths between November and March.
+Caterpillars range in colour from light green, to red, to almost black.
+They often have light-coloured stripes along their backs and sides.
+These pests pupate below ground to make it through the winter, before emerging as adult moths between November and March.

 Symptoms

-• Frass (caterpillar poo) is usually visible near the feeding holes.
+Frass (caterpillar faeces) is usually visible in or near the feeding holes.
+These granular droppings can be brown or green in colour.

 • Tomatoes